Ilchaffurin/Pipeline-RBMS/README.md

 By default, all the files are saved in the `./results` directory.
 In the directory you will find five different directories named as each process:

-* fastQC for the HTML quatity control files before and after trimming and cleaning
+* FastQC for the HTML quatity control files before and after trimming and cleaning
-* trimming for the fastq file(s) after trimming and cleaning
+* Trimming for the fastq file(s) after trimming and cleaning
 * mapping for the index and align directory for STAR and BOWTIE2 process
 * multiQC for the HTML file for the final quality rapport
 * bcftools with the vcf and cvs files for the variant calling process